chadallison/tsbfl25/README.md

 - Eric: 3 wins when projected to lose
 - Jeremiah: 3 wins when projected to lose
 - Matthew: 3 wins when projected to lose
+- Chad: 2 wins when projected to lose
 - Hank: 2 wins when projected to lose
-- Chad: 1 win when projected to lose
 - JP: 1 win when projected to lose
 - Josh: 1 win when projected to lose
 - Adam: 0 wins when projected to lose